 Bronchitis and Chronic Bronchitis

 Bronchitis can follow a common cold and especially occur in smokers.
-A dry and spasmodic cough with phlegm are common and the inhalation of salt can help to kill bacteria and increase mucociliary clearance, thereby speeding the recovery.
+A dry and spasmodic cough with phlegm are common and the inhalation of salt can help to kill bacteria and increase mucociliary clearance, thereby speeding your recovery.

 Salt Therapy is a natural gentle, non invasive, drug free therapy that offers support to the relief of bronchitis symptoms.
 By sitting in our specially designed salt room, your respiratory system will be exposed to microscopic dry aerosol particles of salt that are inhaled into the lungs.
 Salt as natural anti-histamine, anti-inflammatory, anti- bacterial and anti-fungal properties which help relieve inflammation and congestion in the airways.
-As the dry salt is breathed in, it passes through the airways, breaking up or loosening congestion and helping the body to expel the excess congestion and mucus.
+As the dry salt is breathed in, it passes through your airways, breaking up or loosening congestion and helping the body to expel the excess congestion and mucus.
 It helps reduce the inflammation throughout the bronchi resulting in easier breathing and aiding the body to eliminate and heal.

 Acute Bronchitis – usually follows a cold or viral infection and is shorter in length.